onnovalkering/brane/docs/installation.md

 $ chmod +x brane && mv brane /usr/local/bin/
 ```

-Alternatively, you can install the CLI from the [source code](https://github.com/onnovalkering/brane/tree/master/brane-cli) using [Cargo](https://doc.rust-lang.org/stable/cargo).
+Alternatively, you can compile and install the CLI from the [source code](https://github.com/onnovalkering/brane/tree/master/brane-cli) using [Cargo](https://doc.rust-lang.org/stable/cargo).

 ## Instance
-Brane instances can be deployed with Docker or with Kubernetes (recommended).
+Brane instances are composites of several services, deployable using Docker or Kubernetes.

 For both deployments, you need a copy of the Brane repository: